rjpeters/technical_challenge_DA/README.md

 The basic problem is this: is there a difference in a car's performance when it runs on SP98 as opposed to E10?

+The aim is to save the company money by using the most cost-efficient type of fuel.
+E10 is cheaper, but the company suspects that SP98 gets a better performance.

 ### Table of contents